AdobeDocs/workfront.en/help/workfront-basics/updating-work-items-and-viewing-updates/reply-to-email-notifications.md

 filename: reply-to-email-notifications
 product-area: projects
 navigation-topic: update-work-items-and-view-updates
+title: Reply to email notifications
+description: Make comments on objects without logging in to Adobe Workfront.
+You can respond to Workfront email that is generated from comments made to the following objects:
 ---

-# Reply to email notifications {#reply-to-email-notifications}
+# Reply to email notifications

-Make comments on objects without logging in to *`Adobe Workfront`*.
-You can respond to *`Workfront`* email that is generated from comments made to the following objects:
+Make comments on objects without logging in to *Adobe Workfront*.
+You can respond to *Workfront* email that is generated from comments made to the following objects:

 * Project
 * Task